i2p/i2p.i2p/core/java/src/net/metanotion/README-I2P.txt

 - Convert Errors without message or cause to RuntimeExceptions with a message and cause

+- Add unique on-disk headers to each page type for robustness;
+  change blockfile magic number as these headers are required

+- Automatically repair some types of corruption;
+  report some other corruption types without failing

+- Support read-only databases

+- Lots and lots of bug fixes

 TODO:

+- More catching and repair of corruption

 - Change PAGESIZE from default 1024 to 4096?
 No, wastes too much disk.